plirof/jsspeccy3-mobile/README.md

 A ZX Spectrum emulator for mobile browsers with per-game customizable soft keys.

+*jonNOTE: Replace "ReplaceAll" with "Replace" to compile without errors.
+JSSpeccy will hav

 ## Quick example

 As a example, I am showing a simple snake game made by me, but ANY (*) game can be loaded.